How do I paint and what mediums do you use?

 How do you decide what you will paint?

-It’s generally something that grabs my attention.
+Things that grabs my attention.
 A tree growing a certain way, a building with uncommon features, a vase that I find interesting.
 It must generate curiosity in me, I’ll have to look at something for anywhere from one to thirty hours to paint it.
-Fortunately there are more things I find fascinating than I have time to paint!
+There are more things I find fascinating than I have time to paint!